-The emotional dimension of the touch experience is also reflected in the sense of ownership as mentioned above.
-Humans tend to distinguish between what is "theirs" and what is "not theirs" and even give their things added value.
-In contrast to the experience of intimacy realized through touch , the need for ownership and ways of realizing it are acquired through learning and are part of the social contract.
-Thus, the economic historian Thorsten Veblen claims that in the first stages of the development of the human race, ownership did not exist at any level, neither personal nor collective.
-It was actually born only when the transition to what he calls the "predatory phase" took place.
-From that time on, humans began to express their power and status through durable objects such as weapons and jewelry.
-Only from the era of printing did the discussion begin distinguishing between physical assets whose interaction involves contact (tangible) and assets (such as copyright) whose interaction does not involve contact (intangible).
-It is not for nothing that the initial thought of ownership was related to touch.
-The French philosopher and theorist Jean Le Ron d'Alembert defined touch as allowing us to distinguish between what is ours and what surrounds us The same sense of differentiate of in-between develops when a person constantly interacts with the object of touch and feels well the control of it Art historian Elizabeth Harvey provides extensive historical documentation of different types of discourse reflected in art in which touch is described as a means of indicating ownership: the act of the master touching the slave's naked body to declare his ownership, the man's touch of the female body under his control, or the landowner's touch of his land.
-Even today, the purchase of products is accompanied by touch: people tend to buy valuable pictures to hang in their homes and thus be able to touch them whenever they want.
-This is despite the fact that they could be content with viewing them in a museum for an entrance ticket that costs much less, or on a website at no cost
+The emotional dimension of touch is also reflected in the human concept of property and ownership.
+People tend to distinguish between what is “theirs” and what is “not theirs” and even give the things they own added value.
+In contrast to the sense of intimacy created through touch , the need for ownership and ways of realizing it are acquired through learning and are part of the social contract.
+According to Thorstein Veblen, an economist, in the first stages of the development of human culture, ownership did not exist in any form, neither personal nor collective.
+The concept of ownership only emerged when we began to transition to the “predatory phase.”
+From that time on, people began to express power and status through durable objects, such as weapons and jewelry.
+Only when the era of printing began did people begin to distinguish between tangible assets, which involve physical contact, and intangible assets (such as copyright), which do not involve physical contact.
+It is no coincidence that the initial concept of ownership was related to touch.
+The French philosopher and theorist Jean Le Ron d’Alembert defined touch as something that “allows us to distinguish between that which is ours and that which surrounds us.”

+The same sense of differentiation of the in-between of the above develops when a person constantly interacts with the object being touched and feels a sense of control over it.

+Historian Elizabeth Harvey points to extensive examples in art where touch is depicted as a means of indicating ownership, including of another human being: a slaveowner touching a slave’s naked body to declare his ownership of that person, a man’s touch of a female body under his control, or a landowner touching his land.
+Even today, people buy valuable items so that they can touch them.
+Wealthy people might choose to buy valuable pictures to hang in their homes, where they can touch them whenever they choose.
+This is despite the fact that they can see any number of paintings in a museum for free or at a small cost (or view any famous painting in the world instantly via their smartphone).

-Beyond an emotional expression of intimacy and ownership, the human implications of touch are also related to the educational research imbued with the goal of discovering scientific truth
+Beyond an emotional expression of intimacy and ownership, the human implications of touch are also related to scholarly research aimed at discovering scientific truths.

-The rational aspect - how is it more correct to investigate reality?
+Thinking rationally – what is the most “correct” way to investigate reality?